calaldees/teachingWorkshops/schoolOfETD/programming_frameworks_and_languages/ideas.md

 Mainstream languages (support existing business tools) Find programmers that have the esoteric skill (less of them) Companies training their emploees from scratch.
-Norte Networks had their own language/tools for telephone switches.
+Nortel Networks had their own language/tools for telephone switches.

 Fads